 Generally speaking, a drought is defined as a rainfall deficit which restricts or prevents a human activity – for example, farming or power generation.

 Extended dry periods are experienced in New Zealand most years, but whether or not they are classed as drought depends on a range of different factors.
-Due to the impact on agriculture, the Ministry of primary Industries (MPI) declare when a dry period is classed as a drought.

 Soil moisture deficit, measured in mm, is used as one index of drought.
 It measures the amount of soil moisture available to the roots of pasture plants, and is generally higher in summer, when evaporation rates are higher.